 For those without the appropriate systems, even the basic need of accurately tracking all of the movements within their real estate lease profile between each reporting period will present a challenge, let alone the additional business risk.

-Unfortunately, there’s no way around it – for many, IFRS16 compliance is essential.
-So with data verified, appropriate policies, and the right systems in place, this new standard can also be managed alongside all other IFRS requirements, ensuring your organisation can achieve:
+Unfortunately, there’s no way around it – for many, AASB 16/IFRS 16 compliance is essential.
+So with data verified, appropriate policies, and the right systems in place, this new standard can also be managed alongside all other AASB 16/IFRS 16 requirements, ensuring your organisation can achieve:

 - A greater ability to respond to information and analysis requests from management and/or the board